markisrt4/mrtechforge.github.io/faq.md

 ---

 # Frequently Asked Questions

 ![FAQ Icon](/assets/images/faq-icon.png)

 Welcome to the M.R.
 TechForge FAQ — where real questions meet real answers with a touch of tech humor.

+---

 # Real FAQs

 ## **What services does M.R.
 TechForge offer?**
 <details><summary>Click to expand</summary>
-I provide digital security guidance, home-based tech solutions, website builds, and innovative tech products, and general tech consulting.
+I provide digital security guidance, home-based tech solutions, website builds, innovative tech products, and general tech consulting.
 If it boots, beeps, or misbehaves, I can help.
 </details>

 ---